jakimfett/functions.sh/doc/miNAS.md

 Use whatever works for you.

+###### Hardware Stuffs
+Okay.
+We've got a server online.
+Now, what is connected to it?

+####### GPIO
+The [Raspberry Pi org](https://www.raspberrypi.org/documentation/hardware/raspberrypi/README.md) and [pinout.xyz](https://pinout.xyz/) both have a lot of solid info on the onboard GPIO and solder pads, but we're going to focus on USB devices for the moment.

+More on GPIO when we talk about [Immutable Mode](#immutable).

+####### USB Devices
+USB allows us to use most single board computers (as well as desktops, servers, and virtual machines) and their peripherals interchangeably, and management of the hardware ports is good opsec.

+> Let's assume we know nothing about what is installed or plugged in.

+First we want to see all our USB devices:
+`lsusb`

+This gives us a list of IDs (second column on my system), and right now, because it's a Pi Zero with nothing plugged in (except power), there's only a single entry:
+``

 ###### The Write
 Eventually, we want something called "Immutable Architecture", but on dev, we need to be able to modify things easily.